 The Deputy President clearly could see what was going on here, indicated that it met the “exceptional circumstances” test and has allowed the unfair dismissal claim to proceed although out of time.

 I saw this behaviour at the end of the mining boom, where many miners were on extraordinary wages, and mining companies were on a mission to average their payroll down.
-Usually as employees left or dismissed then would be replaced with cheaper workers.
-This time around with the worst economic conditions in anybodies life time, many companies will not wait.
+Usually, as an employee left or was dismissed they would be replaced by a cheaper worker.
+This time around with the worst economic conditions in anybody’s lifetime, many companies will not wait.

-Have a Query , think something underhanded going on, or just want to chat, give me a call
+Have a question, think something underhanded going on, or just want to chat, give me a call